 A full moan escaped me, my face contorting despite my best efforts.

 In circles where bathing was an uncommon luxury, cunnilingus was frowned upon— a rare exotic treat reserved for patrons of brothels and nobles who could afford a daily bath.
-I was more experienced in fucking than most, and even then, I had only been eaten out a handful of times in my life.
+I was more experienced in fucking than most, and even then I had only been eaten out a handful of times in my life.
 I suddenly remembered forcefully sitting on a lover's face after they had taken their orgasm and attempted to deny me my own.

 I knew I would have no such trouble this time.